siennabienna/workshop_6/README.md

 # Using RiTa Functions

 I followed the workshop tasks video and created my own simple rhyming poem.
-I started off by finding a free font off Google as an OTF.
+I started off by finding a free font off Google as an TTF.
 This allowed me to change the font of the text of the title and the poem.

 ```js
 function preload() {